politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

 device to the entire public.

 ## Before You Get Started
-:warning: This script is currently a POC and not suggested for production use.
-It's currently tested against Ubuntu 18.04 and nothing else. *PLEASE BE AWARE* Running SSH servers explicity as described in this README can be very dangerous and is not recommended.
+This script is currently a POC and not suggested for production use.
+It's currently tested against Ubuntu 18.04 and nothing else.
+:warning: **PLEASE BE AWARE:** Running SSH servers explicity as described in this README can be very dangerous and is not recommended.
 This script overly simplifies the nuiances of running a public SSH server.
 (Hopefully in time I can create more secure examples.)
+:warning: Because this script is in it's infancy, it's recommended to attatch this worklet to only one device at a time for now.
 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04).
  - A server publicly available running SSH.
  - A publicly available public key for the SSH sever, to be added to the endpoints authorized keys.

-## Details
+## Variables For Your Worket
-You will need to have details for the following varriables.
+You will need to have criteria for the following varriables.
 These values will be used in the evaluation and remediation steps of the worklet, the will also be used on the remote SSH server to log back into the device over SSH.
 | Var Name      | Description | Example |
 | ----------- | ----------- |  ----------- |
 | `REMOTE_SSH_HOST`      | IP or FQDN of remote server running a SSH server.       | `ssh.example.com` |